 Coming back to my seat, I noticed that actually those books belonged to a tall and gentle-mannered man, most likely the owner of the café.
 Shamelessly, I approached him while he was concentrated on his books and I asked him what he was doing.
 Clearly amused but by no means surprised and with an expert savoir faire, he replied (in Turkish) something that I interpreted as "reading the Koran".

 In fact, he had a book in Arabic and one in Turkish.
 I have always been very much attracted by Arabic culture, language, traditions, and somehow I got very excited at the idea that the gentleman spoke Arabic.
-Apparently, he appreciated my questions and gave me three books.
+Apparently, he appreciated my questions a

 With the aid of hands, a mix between Turkish, English and Italian and a small dictionary, I understood that they were the explanation of the Koran in English.